melinagallopin/appinetwork/README.md

 ## Installation

+We assume that R, Python version 2.7 and C are installed, prior to any attempt to install the package appinetwork.

 To install this package from git, you need the devtools package using the following command in R :

     install.packages("devtools")